fgamester/devtree-express-api/README.md

 **-slug:** A library that converts strings into URL-friendly slugs by removing special characters, spaces, and converting to lowercase.

-**-express validator:** A library for validating and sanitizing inputs in Express applications.
+**-express-validator:** A library for validating and sanitizing inputs in Express applications.

 ## You want to try it?